Coping: Gender differences

-Gender differences in coping strategies are the ways in which men and women differ in managing psychological stress.
+Gender differences in coping strategies are how men and women differ in managing psychological stress.
 There is evidence that males often develop stress due to their careers, whereas females often encounter stress due to issues in interpersonal relationships.
 Early studies indicated that "there were gender differences in the sources of stressors, but gender differences in coping were relatively small after controlling for the source of stressors"; and more recent work has similarly revealed "small differences between women's and men's coping strategies when studying individuals in similar situations."

+Men are anticipated to respond to stressors independently, whereas women are often encouraged to rely on support to reduce prolonged psychological distress.
+Recent studies acknowledge levels of self-esteem as a factor in the decision to react with a problem-focused or emotion-focused approach to stressors.

-In general, such differences as exist indicate that women tend to employ emotion-focused coping and the "tend-and-befriend" response to stress, whereas men tend to use problem-focused coping and the "fight-or-flight" response, perhaps because societal standards encourage men to be more individualistic, while women are often expected to be interpersonal.
+In general, such differences as exist indicate that women tend to employ emotion-focused coping and the "tend-and-befriend" stress response, whereas men tend to use problem-focused coping and the "fight-or-flight" response, perhaps because societal standards encourage men to be more individualistic, while women are often expected to be interpersonal.
 An alternative explanation for the aforementioned differences involves genetic factors.
-The degree to which genetic factors and social conditioning influence behavior, is the subject of ongoing debate.
+The degree to which genetic factors and social conditioning influence behavior is the subject of ongoing debate.

 Physiological basis

 Hormones also play a part in stress management.
 Cortisol, a stress hormone, was found to be elevated in males during stressful situations.
 In females, however, cortisol levels were decreased in stressful situations, and instead, an increase in limbic activity was discovered.

-Many researchers believe that these results underlie the reasons why men administer a fight-or-flight reaction to stress; whereas, females have a tend-and-befriend reaction.
+Many researchers believe that these results underlie the reasons why men exhibit a fight-or-flight reaction to stress, whereas females have a tend-and-befriend reaction.
 The "fight-or-flight" response activates the sympathetic nervous system in the form of increased focus levels, adrenaline, and epinephrine.
 Conversely, the "tend-and-befriend" reaction refers to the tendency of women to protect their offspring and relatives.

 Although these two reactions support a genetic basis to differences in behavior, one should not assume that in general females cannot implement "fight-or-flight" behavior or that males cannot implement "tend-and-befriend" behavior.
-Additionally, this study implied differing health impacts for each gender as a result of the contrasting stress-processes.
+Additionally, this study implied differing health impacts for each gender as a result of the contrasting stress processes.